Download This Bill in Microsoft Word format

 (3) Members of the committee shall serve without per diem, mileage, or other compensation generally provided to members of boards and commissions.

 (D)(1) The Senate Medical Affairs Committee and the House Medical, Military, Public and Municipal Committee shall provide appropriate staffing for the study committee.

-(2) The Study Committee may obtain data or other information from state agencies that is relevant to the purposes of this study committee, including from the Department of Health and Environmental Control, the Department of Health and Human Services, and the Department of Employment and Workforce.
+(2) The study committee may obtain data or other information from state agencies that is relevant to the purposes of this study committee, including from the Department of Health and Environmental Control, the Department of Health and Human Services, and the Department of Employment and Workforce; provided, however, only aggregated data with no personally identifiable data may be obtained by the study committee.
 Any state agency that receives a request pursuant to this joint resolution shall respond promptly and provide the requested data or other information.